dcf21/star-charter/README.md

 * `grid_col` - Colour to use when drawing grid of RA/Dec lines
 * `label_ecliptic` - Boolean (0 or 1) indicating whether to label the months along the ecliptic, showing the Sun's annual progress
 * `label_font_size_scaling` - Scaling factor to be applied to the font size of all star and DSO labels (default 1.0)
+* `label_meridian` Boolean (0 or 1) indicating whether to label declination lines multiple of 10 degrees along the vernal meridian
 * `language` - The language used for the constellation names.
 Either "english" or "french".
 * `mag_alpha` - The multiplicative scaling factor to apply to the radii of stars differing in magnitude by one <mag_step>
 * `mag_max` - Used to regulate the size of stars.
 A star of this magnitude is drawn with size mag_size_norm.
 Also, this is the brightest magnitude of star which is shown in the magnitude key below the chart.